IMJLA/Export-Permission/docs/online/Export-Permission/docs/en-US/Export-Permission.ps1.md

 ## DESCRIPTION
-Present complex nested permissions and group memberships in a report that is easy to read Provide additional information about each account such as Name, Department, Title Multithreaded with caching for fast results
+Present complex nested permissions and group memberships in a report that is easy to read Provide additional properties of each account such as Name, Description, Title, Department, Company, or any specified property
+Multithreaded with caching for fast results
 Works as a scheduled task
 Works as a custom sensor script for Paessler PRTG Network Monitor (Push sensor recommended due to execution time)